snehitadhatri/Customer-Chat-bot/TASK 2/README.md

 Provides an interactive Streamlit UI

 ### 🧑‍💻 Author
-Name: Snehita Dhatri
+* Name: Snehita Dhatri
-Internship Role: AI Developer Intern
+* Internship Role: AI Developer Intern
-Organization: NullClass
+* Organization: NullClass
-Task: 1 - Real-Time Gen AI Customer Support Bot

 ### 📜License
 This is for educational purpose only